Granton, Edinburgh: Trams

 In 1909, Leith Corporation ran trams from Leith to Granton.
 They were joined in 1923 by trams from the Edinburgh Corporation, resulting at one point, having seven tram routes to the area: four from Leith via Lower Granton Road (services 2, 14, 16 and 17); three via Granton Road (services 8, 9 and 13).
 Trams to Granton were withdrawn in stages, from 1952 to 1956, and replaced by buses.

 In 2001, Granton was proposed as a station on Edinburgh's planned modern tram network.
 It would be constructed as part of Phase 1b which would turn the single line built during Phase 1a into a continuous loop.
 In April 2009, the City of Edinburgh Council announced the cancellation of Phase 1b citing problems caused by the 2008 financial crisis, saving an estimated £75,000,000.

 In February 2024, the council announced a 12-week consultation on proposals to build a new north-south tram route that would link Granton with the city centre and the BioQuarter.
 The northern part of the route would roughly follow the original Phase 1b route between Granton and Roseburn, but without linking to Newhaven as originally planned.
 The proposals included running trams along the Roseburn Path, which is part of the National Cycle Network, but after representations from cycling and environmental groups, an alternative route via Orchard Brae and the Dean Bridge was to be included in the consultation.
-The consultation began in August 2025 and was now expected to take three months.
+The consultation opened on 25 August 2025 and closed on 17 November.